Clover (creature)

-Clover, also known as The Cloverfield Monster, is a fictional giant monster who first appeared in the 2008 science fiction film Cloverfield.
-The creature was originally conceived by producer J. J. Abrams and was designed by artist Neville Page.
+Clover is the production name given to the giant monster who first appeared in the 2008 science fiction film Cloverfield.
+Also known as The Cloverfield Monster, the creature was originally conceived by producer J. J. Abrams and was designed by artist Neville Page.
 In the film, the monster's name is never mentioned; the name "Cloverfield" is only given to the US Department of Defense case file of the incidents depicted in the film.
 The Department of Defense names the creature "LSA" for Large-Scale Aggressor in the film's Blu-ray special feature called "Cloverfield Special Investigation Mode."

 Appearances

-The monster was first referred to in the viral marketing campaign for Cloverfield, including a recording of its roar, foreign news clips about a monster attack and sonar images.
+The monster was first referred to in the viral marketing campaign for Cloverfield, including a recording of its roar, foreign news clips about a monster attack, and sonar images.
 It then made its first full appearance in the film, where it was seen to be 25 stories tall and rampaging through New York City while being attacked by the United States military.

 A similar monster appears in the four-part manga series Cloverfield/Kishin (2008) by Yoshiki Togawa, which serves as a spin-off from the film.

-Clover does not appear in the second film of the Cloverfield franchise, the 2016 film 10 Cloverfield Lane.
+The monster does not appear in the second film of the Cloverfield franchise, the 2016 film 10 Cloverfield Lane.

-Despite its size, Clover was conceived by the film's creators as being a newborn.
+Despite its size, the monster was conceived by the film's creators as being a newborn.
 In The Cloverfield Paradox (2018), a similar but significantly larger creature is seen at the conclusion of the film.
 Earlier in the film, a massive shadow is seen by the character Michael Hamilton, but it is not made clear if the shadow is from the creature seen at the end of the film, from the original Clover, or from a different member of their species.